AndAleixo/comX-USB-IO-Test/README.md

 ## 📋 Description

 Project for I/O communication with COMX51 device via USB using Hilscher's netXSPMUSB API.
 Allows testing communication between a PLC via PROFINET and the COMX51 device.
+The COMX51 module is built around the Hilscher netX51 industrial communication SoC.

 ## 🔄 Test Architecture